 “Nearly all men can stand adversity, but if you want to test a man’s character, give him power” -Abraham Lincoln-

 If you want to see a man’s character give him power.
 You see many executives who from humble upbringings developed into arrogant, self-centred individuals.

-Are you to good to connect with some individuals in your company?
-Make an effort to connect at all levels of your company.
+Are you too good to connect with some individuals in your company?
+Make an effort to connect with people at all levels of your company.

 “They may forget what you said — but they will never forget how you made them feel.” -Carl W. Buehner-